619-231-9400 | Home | Library | About Us | Contact

-The San Diego City Council voted 8-1 on October 21, 2014, to introduce amendments to the Housing Impact Fee Ordinance (San Diego Municipal Code Section 98.0601, et. seq.) to create additional affordable housing.
-The amendments reflect a compromise proposal presented by Councilmember Myrtle Cole regarding the Housing Impact Fee Ordinance.
+The amendments, introduced to the City Council on October 21, 2014, reflect a compromise proposal presented by Councilmember Myrtle Cole regarding the Housing Impact Fee Ordinance.
 A Memorandum of Understanding negotiated by the San Diego Housing Commission (SDHC) and the Jobs Coalition became the foundation of the compromise proposal.

 As drafted by the City Attorney, in accordance with prior direction from the City Council, the amendments include the following elements:

 On October 6, 2014, the City Council requested that the San Diego Housing Commission (SDHC) bring forward an action reflecting a compromise proposal presented by Councilmember Myrtle Cole regarding the Housing Impact Fee Ordinance.
 The City Council also requested that the City Attorney’s Office draft amendments to the Municipal Code to be presented to the City Council no later than October 21, 2014.

 At that meeting, the City Council adopted a resolution directing that the City Attorney draft ordinance amendments.
 In addition, the City Council:

 Based on historical data collection, the compromise proposal is expected to generate an additional $3 million over a five-year period above the current fees.

 Councilmember Cole’s proposal followed her dialogue with the Jobs Coalition, which she initiated based on the terms of the MOU between SDHC and the Jobs Coalition that had been presented to the Smart Growth and Land Use Committee (SG&LU) on July 17, 2014, and September 24, 2014, and was presented to the full City Council on October 6, 2014, for consideration.